Giancarlo Stanton

-Giancarlo Cruz-Michael Stanton (born November 8, 1989), formerly known as Mike Stanton, is an American professional baseball designated hitter and outfielder for the New York Yankees of Major League Baseball (MLB).
+Giancarlo Cruz-Michael Stanton (born November 8, 1989), known until 2012 as Mike Stanton, is an American professional baseball designated hitter and outfielder for the New York Yankees of Major League Baseball (MLB).
 He has previously played in MLB for the Florida/Miami Marlins.
 Stanton stands 6 ft 6 in tall and weighs 245 lb.
 He bats and throws right handed.
 Stanton is the Marlins' all-time home run leader and the only active player with over 450 home runs.
-Internationally, Stanton represented the United States.
+Internationally, Stanton has represented the United States.

 Stanton is originally from the Greater Los Angeles region.
 He graduated from Notre Dame High School in Sherman Oaks, Los Angeles, before the Marlins selected him in the second round of the 2007 MLB draft.
 He made his MLB debut with the Marlins in 2010.
 Stanton led the National League in home runs in 2014.
 In November 2014, the Marlins signed Stanton to the richest total dollar value contract in team sports history at the time of the signing; the contract is worth $325 million over 13 years.

 In 2017, Stanton led MLB in home runs (59), runs batted in (RBIs) (132), and slugging percentage (.631), winning the National League Most Valuable Player (MVP) Award.
 Following the 2017 season, Stanton was traded to the Yankees.
 A five-time MLB All-Star, Stanton has twice won both the NL Hank Aaron Award and outfield Silver Slugger Award after leading the league in home runs.
 In 2024, he earned American League Championship Series MVP honors to lift the Yankees to their first American League pennant since 2009.

 Early life

 Giancarlo Cruz-Michael Stanton was born in Panorama City, California.
-Stanton's father is of Irish descent and his mother is African-American with some small Puerto Rican descent.
+Stanton's father Mike Stanton is of Irish descent and his mother Jacinta Garay is African-American with some Puerto Rican descent.
 Stanton's maternal great-great-great-grandmother was Puerto Rican.
-Stanton's parents, Mike Stanton and Jacinta Gary, have been divorced since Stanton was eight years old.
-Stanton has a brother, Egidio "E.G." Moacir Gary, and a sister, Kyrice Valivia Stanton.
+Stanton's parents have been divorced since Stanton was eight years old.
+Stanton has a brother, Egidio "E.G." Moacir Garay, and a sister, Kyrice Valivia Stanton.
 He was raised in the Tujunga area of Los Angeles, and grew up a Los Angeles Dodgers fan.
 His mother named him after the actors Giancarlo Giannini and Giancarlo Esposito.

 Stanton attended Verdugo Hills High School in Tujunga for two years.
 He transferred to Notre Dame High School in Sherman Oaks where he was a three-sport athlete.
 In addition to baseball and basketball, Stanton played wide receiver and cornerback for the football team.
-He had accepted a scholarship to play baseball for Tulane, and received offers from UCLA, UNLV and USC to play football.
+He had accepted a scholarship to play baseball for USC, and received offers from UCLA and UNLV to play football.